Firefighters killed in Indiana plane collision

 Wittkamper's father and grandfather were past members and he had been a firefighter wince 2007.
 "David (Wittenkamper) grew up with the firefighters as his family," the department said.

-CNN affiliate WRTV said both men were aged 31 and from Elwood.
+WRTV said both men were aged 31 and from Elwood.

 "Chief Richard Shepherd is saddened by the loss of these two great individuals who have given so much back to their family, community and this fire department.
 The members of the Pipe Creek Fire Department are all at a loss as they come together to help each other thru this difficult time.